jacob-long/picnic/index.md

 *Text below comes from Moritz but is true for this version also*:

 The backend consists of a crawler written in R, hosted in a GitHub repository.
-Every Friday, GitHub Actions executes the crawler.
+Every morning, GitHub Actions executes the crawler.
 The resulting data is stored in a JSON file and rendered into an HTML file using GitHub Pages.

 For each journal, the crawler retrieves articles added in the previous week.
 It